ClickCease Long Tail Keywords: the easy step-by-step guide to keyword research

 Here’s how:

-- Go to neilpatel.com/ubersuggest/
+1. Go to semrush.com

-- Click the white “Look Up” button
+5. Click the search button

-- Go to the bottom of the page
+6. Go to the list of suggestions

 Keywordtool.io

 Keywordtool.io is a simple and powerful tool for keywords which can be used both as a free or paid version.
 Similarly to the rest, this tool provides an extensive list of long-tail keywords related to your search query.
-The only downside, in this case, is that you won’t be able to see search data about the keywords unless you have the paid version.

 Here’s how: